 BankWare software is used by banks of all sizes all over the world to create customer-focused digital services that help to:

 Financial institutions across the world are investing in improving their software.
-In Europe alone, £18 billion was invested by the banking industry last year.
+In Europe alone, according to a recent survey £18 billion was invested by the banking industry.

 So, shouldn’t you accelerating your digital services, using the best software and competing effectively against other banks in a digital world.